jazzband/wagtailmenus/README.md

 2. Uncollapse the **ADVANCED MENU BEHAVIOUR** panel by clicking the downward-pointing arrow next to the panel's label. <img alt="Screenshot showing the collapsed 'advanced menu behaviour' panel" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-menupage-settings-collapsed.png" />
 4. Tick the **Repeat in sub-navigation** checkbox that appears, and publish your changes. <img alt="Screenshot show the expanded 'advanced menu behaviour' panel" src="https://github.com/rkhleics/wagtailmenus/blob/master/screenshots/wagtailmenus-menupage-settings-visible.png" />

 Now, wherever the children of the **About Us** page are output (using one of the above menu tags), an additional link will appear alongside them, allowing the that page to be accessed more easily.
-In the example above, you'll see `'Section overview'` has been added to the a `'Repeated item link text`` field.
-With this set, the link text for the repeated item should read `'Section overview'`, instead of just repeating the page's title, like so:
+In the example above, you'll see *"Section overview"* has been added to the a **Repeated item link text** field.
+With this set, the link text for the repeated item should read *"Section overview"*, instead of just repeating the page's title, like so:

 <img alt="Screenshot showing the repeated nav item in effect" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/repeating-item.png" />